apicollective/apibuilder-cli/README.md

-# apidoc-cli
+# apibuilder-cli
-Command line interface to apidoc
+Command line interface to API Builder

 # Setup for public APIs

-No setup needed - just use the apidoc command directly (see below)
+No setup needed - just use the API Builder command directly (see below)

 # Setup for private APIs

-1. [Create a token](http://www.apidoc.me/tokens/) for your user account
+1. [Create a token](http://www.apibuilder.io/tokens/) for your user account

-2. Create a configuration file in ~/.apidoc/config Example File:
+2. Create a configuration file in ~/.apibuilder/config Example File:

         [default]